 Cash, Cash Equivalents and Investments (Continued) - New Jersey municipal units are required by N.J.S.A.
 40A:5-14 to deposit public funds in a bank or trust company having its place of business in the State of New Jersey and organized under the laws of the United States or of the State of New Jersey or in the New Jersey Cash Management Fund.
 N.J.S.A.
 40A:5-15.1 provides a list of investments which may be purchased by New Jersey municipal units.
 In addition, other State statutes permit investments in obligations issued by local utilities and other state agencies.
 N.J.S.A.
 17:9-41 et seq. establishes the requirements for the security of deposits of governmental units.
-The statute requires that no governmental unit shall deposit public funds in a public depository unless such funds are secured in accordance with the Governmental Unit Deposit Protection Act ("GUDPA"), a multiple financial institutional collateral pool, which was enacted in 1970 to protect governmental units from a loss of funds on deposit with a failed banking institution in New Jersey.
+The statute requires that no governmental unit shall deposit public funds in a public depository unless such funds are secured in accordance with the Governmental Unit Deposit governmental units from a loss of funds on deposit with a failed banking institution in New Jersey.
 Public depositories include State or federally chartered banks, savings banks or associations located in or having a branch office in the State of New Jersey, the deposits of which are federally insured.
 All public depositories must pledge collateral, having a market value at least equal to five percent of the average daily balance of collected public funds, to secure the deposits of governmental units.
 If a public depository fails, the collateral it has pledged, plus the collateral of all other public depositories, is available to pay the amount of their deposits to the governmental units.